 Next to the ellipsis button, there is a button with a camera icon.
 This button will download a PNG image of the 3D preview.

-There is a Share button at the bottom right corner of the 3D preview in Easel Cabinetmaker.
+There is a Share button in the top-right corner of the Design tab.
 Users can use this button to share a project with clients and other collaborators.
 Review the Sharing Projects section below for more details.

-To add new cabinets to a project, click on the plus symbol (+) in the upper-left portion of the screen next to “Cabinets.”
+To add new cabinets to a project, click on the plus symbols (+) in the panel on the left side of the screen.
+Cabinets are organized by the wall they live on and the type of cabinet (either base or upper).
 New cabinets will be arranged in the project in the order that they were added, however users are able to reposition them.

 To delete a cabinet from a project, hover over the desired cabinet in the list of cabinets on the left side of the screen.
 A trash-can icon will appear, and clicking on it will delete the cabinet.
 Pressing CTRL + Z will undo the action of deleting.